ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Domain from the domains for which valid DMARC Policy Records were retrieved from the longest to the shortest:

-1. If a valid DMARC Policy Record contains the psd= tag set to "n" (psd=n), this is the Organizational Domain, and the selection process is complete.
+1. If a valid DMARC Policy Record contains the "psd" tag set to "n" ("psd=n"), this is the Organizational Domain, and the selection process is complete.

-2. If a valid DMARC Policy Record, other than the one for the domain where the tree walk started, contains the psd= tag set to "y" (psd=y), the Organizational Domain is the domain one label below this one in the DNS hierarchy, and the selection process is complete.
-For example, if in the course of a tree walk a DMARC Policy Record is queried for at first \_dmarc.mail.example.com and then \_dmarc.example.com, and a valid DMARC Policy Record containing the psd= tag set to "y" is found at
-   \_dmarc.example.com, then "mail.example.com" is the domain one label below "example.com" in the DNS hierarchy and is thus the Organizational Domain.
+2. If a valid DMARC Policy Record, other than the one for the domain where the tree walk started, contains the "psd" tag set to "y" ("psd=y"), the Organizational Domain is the domain one label below this one in the DNS hierarchy, and the selection process is complete.
+For example, if in the course of a tree walk a DMARC Policy Record is queried for at first "\_dmarc.mail.example.com" and then "\_dmarc.example.com", and a valid DMARC Policy Record containing the "psd" tag set to "y" is found at "\_dmarc.example.com", then "mail.example.com" is the domain one label below "example.com" in the DNS hierarchy and is thus the Organizational Domain.

 3. Otherwise, select the DMARC Policy Record found at the name with the fewest number